 Just as I was about to throw myself down, a little boy barged in front of me and when he came out the other end, there was Jess right behind him.
 I’m guessing he dislodged her.
 She wasn’t overly distressed, more confused why she had been sat in the dark.

 I was ready for my pyjamas and to call an end to the day by this point.
-After the girls were safely in bed, I decided that I’d book a boat ride for the following day so I knew I had something fun to look forward to and hopefully erase some for the bad memories.
-As soon as I clicked confirm, I little message popped up to tell my I had double booked with the children’s entertainment show and the cancellation fee was £15!
+After the girls were safely in bed, I decided that I’d book a boat ride for the following day.
+I knew I needed something fun to look forward to and hopefully erase some for the bad memories.
+As soon as I clicked confirm, I little message popped up to tell my I had double booked with the children’s entertainment show.
+The cancellation fee was £15!
 It took all I had in me not to throw my iPad across the room.

 In a giant sulk, I stormed off to bed at 9pm.

 Now I know I’ve just ranted for nine paragraphs about how awful the day way but on reflection it wasn’t all bad.
-We got some lovely photos of the girls and spent family time in a setting many would love to be in.
+We got some lovely photos of the girls and spent family time in a beautiful setting.
 I know how fortunate I am to be able to take mini breaks let alone have the luxury to winge about them too.
 Maybe the universe isn’t out to get me after all.